 Can I Just Ignore An Ankle Sprain?

 Well yes you can.
-I just would strongly urge you not to.
+But I would strongly urge you not to.
 On a professional level and on a personal one as someone age 21 who was too stupid to do this properly!
 The younger you are the quicker you will recover.
 But even if you don’t feel any obvious after effects from the injury you may have a compromised movement pattern that could come back to haunt you in later years.

 There’s some interesting research which suggests that having physio and doing RICE is not much better than doing just RICE.
 In the early phases of injury I would tend to agree.
-If you are fearful of the injury and worried about it though then physio sessions can guid you through the process benefiting from the experience of the therapists who will have seen hundreds of similar conditions.
+If you are fearful of the injury and worried about it though then physio sessions can guide you through the process benefiting from the experience of the therapists who will have seen hundreds of similar conditions.
 We would recommend you start with hands on physio work about 2 weeks after injury.

 Should You Use an Ankle Brace?